branaway/Japid/readme.txt

 * Version History:

+2013/08/02: V0.9.24:
+	1. bug fix: also rebuild auto routes at onRouteLoaded event. a workaround to the servletwrapper defect, or deployment with a context in Tomcat won't work.
 2013/08/02: V0.9.23:
 	1. bug fix: dealt with root path starting with "."
 	2. enhancement: TemplateClassLoaderWithPlay now deals with pre-compiled classes.
 May help with Tomcat deployment using the post-controller mode.